NoneShen/Poly-document/add_chain/steps.md

 - Register core interface to poly relayer.
 - Sync genesis header involves synchronizing a  side chain initial header to poly relay chain and synchronizing poly genesis header to the ccm contract deployed on the side chain.

-Part of the steps now proceeded only by the poly team following general specifications.
+Part of these steps now proceeded only by the poly team following general specifications.
 For what a developer should do, see chapter (Attach a link to the guideline.
 MD)

 ## Initialization